Credentials and Licensing: Scroll way down

 Instead of graduate school I went into the Peace Corps and, true to the old TV ads, it was the “toughest job I ever loved.”

-When I came back to the States, grad school still didn’t seem interesting to me.
+When I came back to the States, grad school still didn’t interest me.
 I went instead to Key West, Florida.
-That gave me yet another new perspective.
-People who lived there were definitely interesting, a mix of Cubans, Bahamians, and “Conchs” as they were called, old time islanders with little use for convention and lots of use for a simple life and Sunset, strong Cuban coffee at 3pm, and rum at all hours.
+That gave me yet another worthy educational experience.
+What an interesting mix of people!: Cubans, Bahamians, and “Conchs” as they were called, old time islanders with little use for convention and lots of use for a simple life and Sunset, strong Cuban coffee at 3pm, and rum at all hours.

-I got interested in herbal tinctures and holistic health while I was there.
+I read about and experimented with herbal remedies and holistic health while I was there.
 That’s how I decided to go to Seattle to experience the west coast and to learn massage.

-While there I traveled by bike, I hiked, I did yoga, and I meditated.
+While there I traveled by bike, I hiked, did yoga, studied Aikido.
+And I meditated.
 A lot.
 I laugh at myself for missing the grunge scene because I was busy doing downward dog and chanting om.
-(I did once serve coffee to Pearl Jam, though, working in a cafe during massage school.)
+(I did once serve coffee to Pearl Jam, though! while working in a cafe during massage school.)

 Wow.
 Culture shock.
 I couldn’t find much yoga here yet at that time, 1999, believe it or not, and massage therapy was still a hard sell.